 In terms of the crisis impact, the fallout may exert an accelerating effect on the rise of emerging market financial centers.
 Most emerging economies and their financial markets performed solidly during the crisis and have emerged strengthened since.
-Regulators and supervisors proved Global Financial Centers - Growth and Competition after the Crisis capable of handling the difficult situations that spilled over from the U.S. and Europe.
+Regulators and supervisors proved capable of handling the difficult situations that spilled over from the U.S. and Europe.
 And policymakers in key emerging markets were quick to pick up the invitation by the G7 to join the G20 group, and have participated mostly constructively in formulating a globally coordinated economic and regulatory response to the crisis.